 I'm able to stand up for myself to get what I need.
 I can deal with abuse, whether it's verbal, sexual or physical.
 My basic human rights are respected.
-I'm free to choose the kinds of goals I want to pursue. l'm able to choose my medical doctor.
+I'm free to choose the kinds of goals I want to pursue.
+I'm able to choose my medical doctor.
 I freely choose what kinds of medical treatment I get.
 I decide how involved I want to be in my medical treatment.
 I have the money I need to live the kind of life I want.
 I have the final say over how I spend my money.
 I'm able to control my finances in a way that enhances my life.
 I feel responsible for my financial future.
 I decide whether or not to work.
 I choose what kind of work I do.
 I choose where I work.
-I know how to deal with prejudice and discrimination. l'm able to avoid people who show prejudice toward me.
+I know how to deal with prejudice and discrimination.
+I'm able to avoid people who show prejudice toward me.
 I have people in my life who accept me for me.
 I choose whether to receive treatment for mental health problems.
 I choose the type of help I want for mental health problems.

 If I need one, I'm able to choose my psychiatrist.
 I decide how to manage my mental health problems.
 I decide whether or not to take psychiatric medication.
 I set the goals for my mental health treatment.
 I decide what steps to take to recover from mental health problems.
-I am able to exercise and do other activities that improve my health.
-I decide what food I want to eat in order to be healthy.